sarthaksarthak9/sarthaksarthak9/README.md

 <h1> Hello I am Sarthak</h1>
 - I am passionate about devOps and all the lastest advancement in cloud-native ecosystem.<br>
-- I am working as a SOK'23(season of kde) mentee for KEcoLab project.<br>
+- I am working as a SOK'23 (season of KDE) mentee for KEcoLab project.<br>
 - I worked as a LFX'23 fall Mentee for KubeEdge project.<br>
 - I am core team member of OSDC(open sorce developer community)<br>
 - I love to share about my learnings through <a href="https://sarthak007.hashnode.dev/" target="blank">Blog</a>.